oven-sh/bun/docs/guides/ecosystem/astro.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 Astro will hot-reload your app as you edit your source files.

 {% image src="https://github.com/vitejs/vite/assets/3084745/bb1d5063-32f4-4598-b33e-50b44a1c4e8a" caption="An Astro starter app running on Bun" %}

+---

+Refer to the [Astro docs](https://docs.astro.build/en/getting-started/) for complete documentation.